 We deliver this course in partnership with RSPCA.
 Students learn from, and are assessed by, experienced and knowledgeable teaching staff from both Box Hill Institute and RSPCA Burwood.

-Delivered in partnership with RSPCA at their Burwood East facility.
-Our animal studies course provides general training for those wanting to enter the animal care industry or those already working who want to further enhance their knowledge.
+This course is an excellent way to fast track any animal industry career.
+It provides general training for those wanting to enter the animal care industry or those already working who want to further enhance their knowledge in areas such as:

 |Follow Box Hill Institute - Animal Studies on Instagram|

 10 Jul 2020 at 02:00PM AEST

 Box Hill Institute reserves the right to alter or delete details of a course offering, fees or other information provided

 Visit RSPCA Certificate II in Animal Studies for more information about start dates.

 Please note: before each group commences, there is a mandatory orientation day.
 You will be advised of this date when you register interest through the RSPCA.